-Risks can arise as a result of events or decisions that are beyond Cloetta’s control, but they can also be an effect of incorrect handling within Cloetta or among its suppliers.
+Risks can arise as a result of events or decisions that are beyond Cloetta’s control, but they can also be an effect of incorrect handling within Cloetta or among its suppliers or customers.

 Cloetta’s Board of Directors has a responsibility to the shareholders to oversee the company’s risk management.
 Risk assessment associated with business development and long-term strategic planning is prepared by the Group Management Team and decisions are made by the Board of Directors.
 The Group Management Team continually reports to the Board of Directors on risk areas such as the Group’s financial status and compliance with Group’s finance policy.
 Operational risk management that takes place at all levels of the organisation is regulated by Cloetta’s Code of Conduct and a number of other central policies.